 Boys at Wetherby are encouraged to explore, discuss, accept and further their own understanding of the rich and diverse faiths followed by the citizens of the UK and also the wider world.
 Religion and beliefs form our values and are reflected in how we interact with each other.
 Religious Education (RE) at Wetherby makes a unique contribution to the spiritual, moral, social and cultural development of the boys and supports wider community cohesion.

-RE throughout Key Stages 1 and 2 is organised with the objective of extending the boys’ understanding and knowledge of Christianity and the six major religions through research, questioning, analysing, discussing, challenging and the application of their knowledge.
+Religious Education throughout Key Stages 1 and 2 is organised with the objective of extending the boys’ understanding and knowledge of Christianity and the six major religions through research, questioning, analysing, discussing, challenging and the application of their knowledge.
 Specifically, the boys are assessed on their:

 - Chronological understanding of key events for a religion